AlecksML/AlecksML/README.md

 # Description
-Machine Learning Projec
+Machine Learning Project
-Predicting car prices using regression models
+The goal of this project is to predict the price of cars using Machine Learning Regression models.
+The algorithms that are used here to determine the prices of the cars are Linear Regression, SVR, Decision trees, RandomForest regressor, ExtraTreesRegressor, AdaBoostRegressor, GradientBoosting regressor.
+Where after data cleaning and some tweaking a LinearRegression model scores higher on the test samples

+# Context
 License
 CC0: Public Domain
-# Context
 This dataset was collected by (Anton Bobanov) from car sale advertisements for study/practice purposes in 2016.
-Though there is couple well known car features datasets.
-But I wanted to practice with real raw data which has all inconvenient moments (as NA’s for example).
+Though there is couple well known car features datasets, This dataset is extremely beneficial for study practice purposes.

-This dataset contains data for more than 9.5K cars sale in Ukraine.
+The dataset contains data for more than 9.5K cars sale in Ukraine.
 Most of them are used cars so it opens the possibility to analyze features related to car operation.

 # Content
 Dataset contains 9576 rows and 10 variables with essential meanings: